biolink/biolink-model/docs/affects_secretion_of.md

-# Slot: affects secretion of
+# Type: affects secretion of

 holds between two molecular entities where the action or effect of one impacts the rate of secretion of the other out of a cell, gland, or organ

 URI: [biolink:affects_secretion_of](https://w3id.org/biolink/vocab/affects_secretion_of)

 ## Domain and Range